Under-occupancy rules

 Extra help to pay your rent

-If you can’t afford to pay your rent because your housing benefit's been reduced, and you’re not able to move, you may be able to apply for extra help to pay your rent (or Discretionary Housing Payment).
+If you can’t afford to pay your rent because your benefit's been reduced, and you’re not able to move, you may be able to apply for extra help to pay your rent (Discretionary Housing Payment).